 If you don't believe your use falls into any of the categories above, you can always seek permission to use the work.
 Seeking permission requires a bit of effort but might be easier than you think.

 1. Identify and locate the copyright holder.
-This can be tricky if the initial owner transferred the copyright or if the copyright holder passed away and her/his heirs inherited the copyright.
+This can be tricky if the initial owner transferred the copyright or if the copyright holder has died.
 Here are some research strategies.

 • For texts, look at the beginning of the book or article for a copyright notice.
 Often, publishers own the copyright to written works.
 If you don't have a copy of the book, you can find the publisher information in the library's catalog or elsewhere online.